AkbarHashimi/BO2-Plutonium-Modding-Guide/README.md

 # BO2-Plutonium-Modding-Guide
  - Learn GSC and Modding for Black Ops 2 Plutonium.
 This is meant to be an organized resource for beginners.
  - visit the wiki tab to learn more.
- - To get starte go here! [wiki](https://github.com/Snakelegendary/BO2-Plutonium-Modding-Guide/wiki)
+ - To get started go here! [wiki](https://github.com/Snakelegendary/BO2-Plutonium-Modding-Guide/wiki)

 # Why You Should Learn GSC